Common Limestone Uses

 Flood Control

-Similarly, limestone can be used to provide flood control to sensitive areas.
+Similarly, limestone can be used to provide flood control in sensitive areas.
 A combination of small and medium-sized chips can be used to fill drainage ditches that funnel water away from certain areas.
 This not only slows and redirects the flow of water, but secures the soil and helps prevent erosion in that area.

 Roof Coating